What is diabetes?

 Are age 30 or older

-Have certain racial or ethnic backgrounds (in the United States: people who are Black, Asian, American Indian, or Hispanic get diabetes at a higher rate than other people)
+Have certain racial or ethnic backgrounds (in the United States: people with African American, Asian American, American Indian, Alaskan native, and Spanish or Latin American ancestry are at increased risk)

 Have family members who have type 2 diabetes

 Some women get type 2 diabetes during pregnancy.
 This is called gestational diabetes Diabetes During Pregnancy Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 Blood sugar is your body’s main source of energy.
 Your body breaks down all types of foods, including bread, fruit... read more .

 What are the symptoms of diabetes?

 Type 1 diabetes symptoms often start suddenly.
 You may:

 Eat more than you usually do but still lose weight